 People often tend to wait until the situation gets severe enough, but by then it’s maybe too late and lenders aren’t as willing to work with you.
 If you realize money’s getting tight and you’ll soon fall behind, contact them promptly.

 Reaching out to your credit card company can lead to a lower interest rate, and may even result in a temporary suspension in making payments.
-Contacting your mortgage company may result in a restructuring of your loan.
+Contacting your mortgage company may result in a restructuring of your loans without credit check related issues.
 Moreover, utility companies like gas and electricity ordinarily offer programs to help keep things going and make payments affordable if you’re experiencing financially tough times.

 In a nutshell, take action before the warning letters start coming in.